Top 10 longest-running musicals currently in London's West End

 West End audiences were treated to the world premiere of Tina the Musical on their home turf.
 Inspired by the life and career of Tina Turner, all of her greatest hits feature, including "Proud Mary" and "Nutbush City Limits."
 Productions of Tina the Musical are now on Broadway and in Europe, but you can see the original at London's Aldwych Theatre.

-Tina the Musical tickets are available now.
+Book Tina the Musical tickets on London Theatre.